LBannenberg/Oboe_vs_auto-sklearn/README.md

 Expected overall runtime for each dataset job is estimated as `k * r * 2`, where `k` is the number of folds and `r`1 is the runtime budget for the framework inside one fold.
 For example, with `k=5` the job for dataset 3 with runtime budget 32 is estimated to take 5 * 32 * 2 = 320 seconds.

-Calling the *enqueue* bash script submits all these jobs to the Slurm scheduler at once, but each with a reasonable estimate of maximum runtime.
+Calling the *enqueue* bash scripts submits these jobs to the Slurm scheduler, each with a reasonable estimate of maximum runtime.
 By keeping all the jobs relatively small, we allow the scheduler to efficiently allocate resources.
+We cannot submit *all* the jobs at once, to comply with the scheduler's maximum submission guidelines, therefore we submit them in parts of no more than 50 jobs at a time.

 ### Plotting